 How does breast reduction work?

-Your breast reduction surgery will most likely take place in an outpatient setting, and it will last approximately 2-4 hours.
+Your breast reduction surgery will most likely take place in an outpatient setting, and will last approximately 2-4 hours.

 Recovery from breast reduction surgery is estimated at 1-2 weeks.
 You will likely be asked to wear a surgical bra as your breasts heal.
 Common symptoms are aching, swelling and bruising, and sometimes a loss of sensation in the nipples and skin.
 Over time, swelling will diminish and feeling should return.
 A drain consisting of a small tube may be placed under the skin to remove excess fluid that collects during the healing process.
-Please refer to your plastic surgeon for details about specific post-surgery care.